Files

 In a blank workspace, add in an Amazon Redshift (Spatial) Reader to the canvas.
 Select your Amazon Redshift connection that you previously created.
 If you do not have a connection set up, please see Part1.

-In the parameters, click on the ellipsis next to Tables and select the table that you want to read in.
+In the parameters, click the ellipsis next to "Tables" and select the table you want to read.
 For this example, we are reading in public.publicart.

 Click OK three times to add the reader to the canvas.

-For information about additional parameters, or how to set a WHERE Clause, please see the documentation.
+For information on additional parameters or setting a WHERE Clause, please refer to the documentation.

 3. Continue Workflow